 Women Who Build- Artists Who Own empowers women and girls by giving them tools for growth, networks for success, and confidence for perseverance.

-The project involves women working together to learn how to build with their own hands--from learning how to use a saw, or a drill to installing flooring and beyond.
-Construction is an industry normally dominated by men, and learning how to construct a home, a creative workspace, or community garden empowers women by teaching them skills they can bring back to their communities.
+The project involved women working together to learn how to build with their own hands--from learning how to use a saw, or a drill to installing flooring and beyond.
+Construction is an industry normally dominated by men, and by learning how to construct a home, a creative workspace, or community garden empowered these women by teaching them skills they could bring back to their communities.

 In neighborhoods across Brooklyn and Queens--from Long Island City to Bushwick, to Gowanus--Yvonne has noticed the lack of affordable places to create.
-In response to this, Women Who Build-Artists Who Own will center on working with community members on building a tiny house that will act as a community space for creativiity.
-Through working with people across communities to document the changing landscapes, Yvonne will engage in cross community/borough conversations to collectively come up with solutions to these local issues.
+In response to this, Women Who Build-Artists Who Own centered on working with community members to build a tiny house that now acts as a community space for creativity.
+Through working with people across communities to document the changing landscapes, Yvonne engaged in cross community/borough conversations to collectively come up with solutions to these local issues.

 Yvonne Shortt is a mother, artist, mathematician, painter, designer, and educator.
 Ten years ago, she started engaging in work aimed at beautifying a neglected area of her community--an LIRR and DOT owned space that ran through the heart of her community, filled with tags, post cons, tires, rodents, and garbage bags.
 She transformed this area into an outdoor exhibition space for her community which included 3000 square feet of new sidewalk, new garbage cans, and fixes to the decaying wall.
 It cost $100,000 and ended up involving the local Council Woman, DOT, LIRR, DOS, two local public schools, and 200 community residents.
 She deemed it an "underpass exhibition space" to display the design and photographic work of the community, and represent what is possible through collaborative effort.